Blog Layout

 Screen Tenants Thoroughly

-When you are a long-distance landlord, it could take weeks or even months for you to visit the rental.
+When you are a long-distance landlord, it could take weeks or even months for you to visit the long distance rental city.
 Doing a quick drive-by in between your errands also isn’t possible so it’s crucial that you choose your tenants carefully.

-Thoroughly screen every applicant and be consistent with your process to choose the perfect fit and avoid any issues.
-You want a renter who can help protect your investment and pay rent on time.
+Thoroughly screen every applicant before signing the lease and be consistent with your process to choose the perfect fit and avoid any issues.
+You want a renter who can help protect your investment and make timely rent payments ensuring your rental income.
 Be well-versed with the Landlord-Tenant responsibilities and abide by the Fair Housing Act when conducting a tenant screening.

 Validate their employment, look into their financial records and go through rental verification.
 The process may be time-consuming, but the benefits you reap will be worth it when you have chosen the perfect tenant.